coderboyisongithub/NaiveBays-classifier/Readme Training data.txt

  Now here is the data set....

     weather= | play=

 	   sunny|yes
 	   cloudy|no
 	   sunny |yes
 	   cloudy|yes
 	   sunny |yes
 	   cloudy|no

-So this is the data set over which program is demonstrated....
+This data set is available as their respectable value of random varialbe (here 1,2,-1,-2)....
+Until now this can perform probablity estimation between two variable but calculation of conditional probablity for more than two conditional event are not possible here..